DivyaVKS/Coursera/README.md

 This repository contains all notebooks and scripts used for:
 - Data Collection
 - Data Wrangling
-- Exploratory Data Analysis
+- Exploratory Data Analysis using Pandas And Matplotlib
 - SQL Analysis
+- Interactive Visual Analytics with Folium
 - Dashboard (Plotly Dash)
-- Machine Learning Prediction
+- Predictive Analysis (Classification)

 The project predicts whether Falcon 9 first stage will land successfully.